Androgen backdoor pathway: Development of the reproductive system

 In order for the male genitalia to develop properly in humans, both the classical and backdoor pathways are essential as means of DHT biosynthesis.
 Deficiencies in the backdoor pathway that converts 17OHP or P4 into DHT can result in undervirilization of the male fetus.
 This underviriliztion may happen because placental P4 acts as an important precursor to fetal DHT specifically within the backdoor pathway that should not be disrupted.

 Undervirilization refers to an incomplete masculinization of the male fetus.
-It can have consequences such as ambiguous genitalia or underdeveloped reproductive organs including the penis and testes.
+This condition can have consequences such as ambiguous genitalia or underdeveloped reproductive organs including the penis and testes.
 These conditions may impact fertility, sexual function, and can also affect an individual's overall gender identity later in life.

 A case study involving five individuals with a 46,XY (male) chromosomal pattern from two families revealed that their DSD, manifested in unusual genital appearance, was caused by mutations in the AKR1C2 and/or AKR1C4 genes.
 These genes are exclusively involved in the backdoor pathway of dihydrotestosterone (DHT) production.
 Mutations in the AKR1C3 and genes involved in the classical androgen pathway were excluded as the causes for the atypical genital appearance.
 Interestingly, their female relatives with a 46,XX chromosomal pattern who had the same mutations exhibited normal physical characteristics and fertility.
 Although both AKR1C2 and AKR1C4 enzymes are needed for DHT synthesis in a backdoor pathway, the study found that mutations in AKR1C2 only were sufficient for disruption.
 However, these AKR1C2/AKR1C4 variants leading to DSD are rare and have been only so far reported in just those two families.
 This case study highlights the role of AKR1C2/4 in the alternative androgen pathways.

 Isolated 17,20-lyase deficiency syndrome due to variants in CYP17A1, cytochrome b_{5}, and POR may also disrupt the backdoor pathway to DHT, as the 17,20-lyase activity of CYP17A1 is required for both classical and backdoor androgen pathways.
 This rare deficiency can lead to DSD in both sexes, with affected girls being asymptomatic until puberty, when they show amenorrhea.

 11-oxygenated androgens may play important roles in DSDs.
-11-oxygenated androgen fetal biosynthesis may coincide with the key stages of production of cortisol — at weeks 8–9, 13–24, and from 31 and onwards.
+11-oxygenated androgen fetal biosynthesis may coincide with the key stages of production of cortisol — at weeks 8–9, 13–24, and from 31 and onward.
 In these stages, impaired CYP17A1 and CYP21A2 activity lead to increased ACTH due to cortisol deficiency and the accumulation of substrates for CYP11B1 in pathways to 11-oxygenated androgens and could cause abnormal female fetal development (virilization).